webxos/macroslow/QUANTUM/WEBXOS/readme.md

 - Add `<script>` for dynamic API calls: e.g., `fetch('/api/simulator')` for launches.

 ### **Step 4: Implement Core MCP Endpoints**
-In `chimera-sdk/app/main.py`, extend the FastAPI app for IDE sections:
+In your back-end, extend the FastAPI app for IDE sections, Example only scripts below:

 ```python
 from fastapi import FastAPI, Depends, HTTPException